DMacMakes/dmacdocs/content/en/torrens/ise102/week9/_index.md

 ### Limitations

-Two big elements stand out as missing from our console/terminal games.
+One major thing stands out as missing from our console/terminal games: the ability to draw to arbitrary locations.
+Well, we could afford a larger character set too.

-#### 1. Drawing Anwywhere
+#### Drawing Anwywhere

 We're really limited in **where we can place things** on screen.